-Clare is a project officer on the Good For Kids team at Hunter New England Population Heath (HNEPH).
-As an exercise physiologist and dietitian, she employs her skills to approach obesity related behaviours from a broad perspective.
+Clare is a project officer in the Maternal Health team at Hunter New England Population Heath (HNEPH).
+As an exercise physiologist and dietitian, she employs her skills to approach health-related behaviours from a broad perspective.

-She has worked across a number of programs that have promoted physical activity and healthy eating in primary school communities including SCORES, SWAP IT, LLW@S and SWISH.
-Much of her work involves translating evidence based health practices into strategies that are acceptable, feasible, effective and scalable for school communities across our region.
+She has worked across a number of programs that have promoted physical activity and healthy eating in primary school communities and maternity services.
+Much of her work involves translating evidence-based health practices into strategies that are acceptable, feasible, effective, and scalable for stakeholders across our region.

 Clare’s roles have included planning and design, implementation and evaluation of research projects.
-She enjoys the variety that her role provides from delivering guest lectures at the University of Newcastle, to facilitating focus groups with parents, fine-tuning research protocol documents and to getting out and about in Hunter New England schools.
-There is never a dull moment and she wouldn’t have it any other way!
+She enjoys the variety that her role provides from delivering guest lectures at the University of Newcastle to facilitating focus groups with parents, to fine-tuning research protocol documents to getting out working directly with Hunter New England stakeholders.

 A strong believer that ‘there is always more to learn’, Clare keeps an ear out for development and networking opportunities and new techniques to improve health outcomes.
-She is particularly proud of co-leading the development of a Knowledge Translation working group at HNEPH.
-Her latest challenge is to harness the power of social media - find Clare on Twitter here.
+She is particularly proud of facilitating a successful virtual forum for TIDIRH (Training Institute for Dissemination and Implementation Research in Health) at short notice when COVID first reared its ugly head.